-Waterdeep: Dragon Heist: is Wizards of the Coast feature adventure product of 2018 designed to run as a long campaign from level 1 to level 5.
+Waterdeep: Dragon Heist: is Wizards of the Coast feature adventure product of 2018 designed to run as a campaign from level 1 to level 5.

 Low level adventures provide players with a level of tension and gameplay which is very different.

 At low level characters have less powers available to them.
 This makes escaping difficult situations very challenging and the probability of death during combat is much higher.
-Consequently, the other pillars of play (social and exploration) comprise a greater part of the adventure.
+Consequently, the other pillars of play (social and exploration) comprise a greater portion of the adventure.
 This reflects the playstyle of Dungeon Master Matthew Mercer: Dungeon Master for Critical Role: the principal design consultant for this book.
 Mr Mercers playstyle is decidedly theatrical (and indeed so is the playstyle of entire Critical Role cast when it comes to story) and this shines through the book.

 Dragon Heist is a mystery campaign based in the largest and most noble of cities on the Sword Coast of the Forgotten Realms campaign setting: Waterdeep.